INTRODUCTION TO THE ANALYSIS OF LONGITUDINAL DATA IN BIOLOGY using R

 Course overview

 This course will introduce methods and approaches to analyse longitudinal data, i.e. data which are repeated in time or space (or any other dimensions, for that matter!).
 Longitudinal data present specific challenges in all aspects of processing and analysis, from visualization to exploratory data analysis, to modelling and validation.
-The course will outline the main challenges related to dealing with longitudinal data, from classical statistical and machine learning perspectives.
-Specific areas that will be covered include forecasting (prediction of time-series data), epidemiology and gene-expression experiments.
+The course will outline the main challenges related to dealing with longitudinal data, from the classical statistical perspective and from the machine learning perspective.
+Specific areas that will be covered include forecasting (prediction of time-series data), survival analysis, epidemiology and gene-expression experiments.

 Format